TrelisResearch/arc-agi-2025/llm_python/README.md

 - **All-attempts evaluation**: Parallel execution with voting-based selection for robust results
 - **Reasoning model support**: Optimized for o3, Gemini Flash, Qwen with configurable reasoning effort
 - **Multiple datasets**: Support for ARC-AGI-1/1r/2 with various task subsets and difficulty levels
+- **Database storage**: Successful programs are automatically stored in a local database for analysis
+- **Console output only**: Streamlined with no file logging - just summary statistics and database storage

 ## Setup